yquemener/font_jp_noto/README.md

-# Textures to display Japanese hiragana and katakana characters, using Google's Noto font
+# Textures to display Japanese characters, using Google's Noto font

-This mod adds kana characters texture to allow the Font API mod (from [display_modpack](https://github.com/pyrollo/display_modpack)) to display the syllabic Japanese characters.
+This mod adds characters texture to allow the Font API mod (from [display_modpack](https://github.com/pyrollo/display_modpack)) to display Japanese characters.

-This mod includes uppercase, lowercase and many accentuated latin letters, hiaragana, katakana and a huge amount of kanjis that is probably complete but excessive.
+This mod includes hiragana, katakana and an amount of kanjis that is probably complete but excessive.It also includes uppercase and lowercase latin letters.

 Be warned that it weights 31 MB uncompressed.
-In future version I shall restrict the amount of ideograms to the most commonly used (there are currently the 20 000 kanjis defined by the unicode standard)
+In future versions I shall restrict the amount of ideograms to the most commonly used (there are currently the 20 000 kanjis defined by the unicode standard, but far less are in common use.)

 **Dependencies**: font_api